This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for Estee Lauder (NYSE:EL)

-Estee Lauder's Skin Care EBITDA margin: Estee Lauder's Skin Care EBITDA Margin increased from 19.6% in 2007 to 26.2% in 2012 before declining to 25.7% in 2013.
-We expect margins to see some downward pressure in the short term and reaching 24.9% before increasing back to 25.4% by 2020.
-There could be a 14% downside to our price estimate, if margins were to decline to the 2007 levels of 19% over our forecast period.
+Estee Lauder's Skin Care EBITDA margin: Estee Lauder's Skin Care EBITDA Margin increased from 20% in 2008 to 26.2% in 2012, before declining to 25.7% in 2013.
+The EBITDA margin grew to 27% in 2014.
+We expect margins to remain near 27% by end of our forecast period.
+There could be almost 15% downside to our price estimate, if margins were to decline to the 2008 levels of 20% over our forecast period.

-Estee Lauder's Makeup Market Share: We currently forecast Estee Lauder to gain share in the global makeup market from 12.4% in 2013 to reach 13.5% by 2020.
-There could be a marginal downside if Estee Lauder fails to gain market share over the 2013-20 period.
+Estee Lauder's Makeup Market Share: We currently forecast Estee Lauder to gain share in the global makeup market from 12.8% in 2014 to reach almost 14% by the end of our forecast period.
+There could be a marginal downside if Estee Lauder fails to gain market share over our forecast period.

-Estee Lauder's Makeup EBITDA margin: Estee Lauer's Makeup EBITDA Margin increased from 19% in 2007 to 23% in 2013 and we expect it gradually increase to 24% going forward.
-There could be a 7% downside to our price estimate if margins were to decline to the 2007 levels of 19%.
+Estee Lauder's Makeup EBITDA margin: Estee Lauer's Makeup EBITDA Margin increased from 19% in 2008, to 24% in 2014, and we expect it to gradually increase to 25% going forward.
+There could be close to 10% downside to our price estimate if margins were to decline to the 2008 levels of 19%.

-Despite a global presence, about 40% of Estee Lauder's net sales come from the Americas, with Europe, Middle East and Africa contributing 38% and Asia-Pacific constituting the remaining 23%.
-The company's increased focus on the Asia-Pacific market is expected to further increase
+Despite a global presence, about 40% of Estee Lauder's net sales come from the Americas, with Europe, Middle East and Africa contributing 38%, and Asia-Pacific constituting the remaining 22%.
+The company's increased focus on the Asia-Pacific market is expected to further increase in the future.

 The Skin Care and Makeup segments have the highest contributions to Estee Lauder's value.
-Skin Care forms the priority category for the company, contributing more than 55% of Estee Lauder's stock value and Makeup contributes around 35%.
-The Skin Care segment is also the most profitable of all its beauty products, generating an EBITDA margin of 26%, compared to the company average of 21.9%.
+Skin Care forms the priority category for the company, contributing more than 50% of Estee Lauder's stock value, and Makeup contributes around 39%.
+The Skin Care segment is also the most profitable of all its beauty products, generating an EBITDA margin of 27%, compared to the company average of around 24%.

 Market sizes and market shares in Skin Care Vs Makeup

-The Skin Care category grew by 4.6% in 2011 and 3.2% in 2012 and we expect it to increase to 5% over the next few years.
-The Skin Care market is currently valued close to $100 billion and could cross $120 billion in the next five years.
+The Skin Care market grew by 4.6% in 2011, and 3.2% in 2012, and we expect it to increase by 5% over the next few years.
+The Skin Care market is currently valued close to $110 billion and could cross $130 billion in the next five years.

-In the Makeup category, Estee Lauder had a higher market share of 12.1% in 2012 (that increased from 11.8% in 2010), but the overall market size of the Makeup segment is about half of skin-care.
-The overall Makeup market is currently valued around $55 billion and could exceed $70 billion by 2020.
+In the Makeup category, Estee Lauder had a higher market share of around 13% in 2014 (that increased from 12% in 2010), but the overall market size of the Makeup segment is about half of skin-care.
+The overall Makeup market is currently valued around $60 billion and could exceed $70 billion by the end of our forecast period.

 Higher margins in Skin Care compared to Makeup

-We estimate that Estee Lauder's skin care EBITDA margin was over 26% in 2012, compared to 22% for the Makeup business.
+We estimate that Estee Lauder's skin care EBITDA margin was around 27% in 2014, compared to 24% for the Makeup business.

 Booming Skin Care due to anti-aging creams